 Maps record exploration, colonisation and the practicalities of running a global empire.

-The National Archives' image library has more images of maps.
+The National Archives' image library has many more images of maps, available to browse and buy.

 On a smaller scale, plans depict the sites and buildings that supported British expansion overseas, such as fortifications, barracks, hospitals, consulates and governors’ residences.